aurelia/site-generator/lib/app/docs/api/history-browser/index.md

 * `configure(config: Object): void` - Configures the plugin by registering BrowserHistory as the implementation of History in the DI container.
-  * `config:Object` - The FrameworkConfiguration object provided by Aurelia.
+  * `config: Object` - The FrameworkConfiguration object provided by Aurelia.